-- 1. Encourage members to download the RW360 Smartphone App so they are building RW skills day by day and can easily access peacemaking principles when they need to resolve a conflict. - Keep free copies of RW360's Relational Wisdom and Peacemaking Principles pamphlets (available in RW360 bookstore) in your lobby so members can pick up a copy when they need guidance on to improve a relational skill or deal with a conflict at home, in church or at work. - 3.
+- 1. Develop an ongoing in-house peacemaking capability by using RW360 resources to train a Peace Sower TeamTM that includes RW presenters, coaches and conciliators who equip and assist your members to live out the gospel by applying the principles of relational wisdom and biblical peacemaking in their daily lives (details here). - 2.
+Encourage members to download the RW360 Smartphone App so they are building RW skills day by day and can easily access peacemaking principles when they need to resolve a conflict. - 3.
+Keep free copies of RW360's Relational Wisdom and Peacemaking Principles pamphlets (available in RW360 bookstore) in your lobby so members can pick up a copy when they need guidance on to improve a relational skill or deal with a conflict at home, in church or at work. - 4.
 Adopt The Peacemaker's Pledge (see page 27; also included in the Peacemaking Principles pamphlet) as a commitment to how your church or ministry will respond to conflict.
-Some churches and ministries have a special service where members sign a scroll affirming their personal commitment to these principles - 4.
+Some churches and ministries have a special service or event where members affirm their personal commitment to these principles. - 5.
 Encourage members to subscribe to RW360's blog so they can receive weekly reminders of how to apply relational wisdom and biblical peacemaking in their families, friendships and places of work.
-You can also mention select blog posts (organized into over fifty topical areas) in your newsletter or social media, or use posts for staff devotionals. - Download, copy and share any of RW360's Free Downloads to promote the development of relational skills in your church or ministry, such as empathy and approachability, which help to strengthen relationships and reduce conflict.
+You can also mention select blog posts (organized into over fifty topical areas) in your newsletter or social media, or use posts for staff devotionals.

-- 6. Train your leadership team, staff and members using RW360's interactive online course, Discovering Relational Wisdom 3.0.
-You can create multiple special groups, and each group moderator can insert discussion questions and case studies that make the concepts relevant to issues your church or ministry has faced in the past or may soon face in the future. - 7.
-Host a live Discovering Relational Wisdom 3.0 Seminar for your church or ministry so your entire congregation or staff will be working with the same relational and peacemaking principles in their day-today lives. - 8.
-Encourage small groups in your church or ministry to do a group book study using The Peacemaker: A Biblical Guide to Resolving Personal Conflict (a free downloadable study guide is available). - Teach your children and teens how to resolve conflict biblically by using RW360's Young Peacemaker and The Peacemaker: Student Edition materials for Sunday school and youth groups.
+- 6. Download, copy and share any of RW360's Free Downloads to promote the development of relational skills in your church or ministry, such as empathy and approachability, which help to strengthen relationships and reduce conflict. - 7.
+Train your leadership team, staff and members using RW360's interactive online course, Discovering Relational Wisdom 3.0 or one of our DVD/Streaming Group Study Sets.
+You can create multiple special groups, and each group moderator can insert discussion questions and case studies that make the concepts relevant to issues your church or ministry has faced in the past or may soon face in the future. - 8.
+Host a live Discovering Relational Wisdom 3.0 Webinar or Seminar for your church or ministry so your entire congregation or staff will be working with the same relational and peacemaking principles in their day-to-day lives. - 9.
+Encourage small groups in your church or ministry to do a group book study using The Peacemaker: A Biblical Guide to Resolving Personal Conflict (a free downloadable study guide is available). - 10.
+Teach your children and teens how to resolve conflict biblically by using RW360's Young Peacemaker and The Peacemaker: Student Edition materials for Sunday school and youth groups.